-This guide covers all the best international eSim providers that offer eSims for Belgium, as well as a few local providers in the country that mostly sell physical sim cards for tourists.
+This guide covers all the top eSIM providers for Europe that offer eSIMs for Belgium, as well as a few local providers in the country that mostly sell physical sim cards for tourists.
 In any case, here’s all you need to know about the best eSim for Belgium!

-With affordable prices and a variety of mobile data packages, Airalo is often the most popular option for travel eSims.
-This international eSim provider offers data packages for Belgium that start at just $4.5 for 1 GB (valid for a week) and go up to $30 for 20 GB that you can use over 30 days.
+With affordable prices and a variety of per GB data packages, Airalo is often the most popular option for Belgian eSIMs.
+This international eSIM provider offers data packages including:

 If you use up all the data you initially purchased, you can easily buy more data on their official website.
 The Nomad Belgium eSim allows you to browse the Truphone network, which is an international network provider with coverage all over the world.
 You will be able to connect to 4G for fast Internet speeds.